Energy insights for March 2026

 Do I want a long-term or a short-term plan?

-Long-term plans are best suited for someone who knows they can commit to a contract for one to three years.
+Long-term plans are best suited for someone who can commit to a contract for one to three years.
 Otherwise, you may receive an ETF for canceling your plan early.
-If your living situation changes often or you need a quick solution, consider a month-to-month plan.
+If your living situation changes often or you need a quick solution, consider a shorter option, like a month-to-month or six-month plan.

 Do I want a fixed or variable rate?